ypereirareis/docker-rabbitmq-ha-cluster/README.md

 10 producers running...
 Process 582: 100 more messages added
 Process 591: 100 more messages added
-Process 600: 100 more messages added
-Process 609: 100 more messages added
-Process 618: 100 more messages added
-Process 627: 100 more messages added
-Process 636: 100 more messages added
-Process 645: 100 more messages added
-Process 654: 100 more messages added
-Process 663: 100 more messages added
-10 new producers running...
 ```

 Once consumers and producers are started you should see messages in the Rabbitmq Management Plugin interface for all nodes.